Blog

 Focusing on customer relationships is key to good banking.
 Developing and nurturing existing customer relationships costs less and offers higher ROI than attracting new customers.
 But CRM offers more than financial incentive to banks and credit unions.

 A CRM puts the focus on customers and streamlines processes to make that possible.
 This makes a CRM as helpful for customers as for bank and credit union staff.
-A CRM allows pertinent employees see all a customers’ information, which saves time during customer interactions and makes for easier and more personalized follow-up.
+A CRM empowers relevant staff members to access comprehensive customer information, resulting in time savings during customer interactions and facilitating smoother and more personalized follow-up.
 With a CRM, employees can personalize automated messages, target specific interests, and segment customers.

-With CRM common among businesses, employees expect this customer information to be readily available so they can put it to good use and spend more time with customers and less time on tedious tasks.
-Employees and managers appreciate the smoother, clearer ways of tracking employee performance and incentives.
-Everyone feels better seen and appreciated.
+CRM is now a standard practice in many businesses, and employees have come to expect easy access to customer information.
+This allows them to focus on providing exceptional customer service and spend less time on mundane tasks.
+Employees and managers appreciate the smoother, clearer ways of tracking employee performance and incentives, and everyone feels better seen and appreciated.

 The benefits of CRM are countless, but these six stand out for banks and credit unions.

-1. The bottom line.
 Improving customer relationships is the best investment.
-Opening new accounts for existing customers costs a bank or credit union less than marketing to acquire new customers and repeat customers spend more.
-For every dollar spent on a CRM, $8.71 is returned on that investment according to Nucleus research.
+Opening new accounts for existing customers costs a bank or credit union less than marketing to acquire new customers, and repeat customers spend more.
+For every dollar spent on a CRM, $8.71 is returned on that investment, according to Nucleus research.
 A CRM makes good sense for the bottom line.

-6. Marketing Automation.
 A CRM can help you target and personalize marketing.
-You can mine customer data, segment customer groups, personalize the touchpoint, and automate the process, whether it is an email, phone call or direct mail campaign.
+You can mine customer data, segment customer groups, personalize the touchpoint, and automate the process, whether it is an email, phone call, or direct mail campaign.
 A CRM can help you create your own marketing campaigns and customer journeys and report on successes.

 When is a bank or credit union ready for CRM?